 How to Get a Job in PCG?

 Getting a job in the Philippine Coast Guard (PCG) requires a combination of education, training, and passing the recruitment process.
-Here are the steps to follow to apply for a job at PCG:

 - Check eligibility requirements: Before applying, ensure you meet the eligibility requirements set by the PCG.
 These include age, height, and educational attainment.